aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M01-Unit 8 Connect two Azure Virtual Networks using global virtual network peering.md

 In this unit, you will:

++ Task 1: Create the Contoso resource group
++ Task 2: Create the CoreServicesVnet virtual network and subnet
++ Task 3: Create the ManufacturingVnet virtual network and subnets
++ Task 4: Create the ResearchVnet virtual network and subnets
++ Task 5: Create a private DNS Zone
++ Task 6: Link subnet for auto registration
-+ Task 1: Create a Virtual Machine to test the configuration
++ Task 7: Create Virtual Machines to test the configuration
-+ Task 2: Connect to the Test VMs using RDP
++ Task 8: Create a Virtual Machine to test the configuration
-+ Task 3: Test the connection between the VMs
++ Task 9: Test the connection between the VMs
-+ Task 4: Create VNet peerings between CoreServicesVnet and ManufacturingVnet
++ Task 10: Create VNet peerings between CoreServicesVnet and ManufacturingVnet
-+ Task 5: Test the connection between the VMs
++ Task 11: Test the connection between the VMs

 ## Task 1: Create the Contoso resource group